tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 <<< @/docs/snippets/middlewares/override-middleware.ts

-Here we use the new [Platform API](/docs/platform-api.md) to write our middleware logic.
+Here we use the new [Platform API](/docs/platform-api.md) to write our middleware.
 By using @@Context@@ decorator and @@PlatformContext@@ class we can get some information:

 - The data returned by the last executed endpoint,